 What characterization of discharge can I request?

 You can apply to have your discharge upgraded to honorable the first time you apply, regardless of the characterization of discharge you were awarded.
 However, we suggest you be realistic in your request.
-Soldiers discharged under Other Than Honorable conditions after 1 October 1982 while in entry level status (less than 6 months service) may request upgrade to an uncharacterized discharge.
+Soldiers discharged under Other Than Honorable conditions after 1 October 1982 while in entry-level status (less than 6 months service) may request an upgrade to an uncharacterized discharge.
 To do this, write in block 3c “Change to Entry Level Separation.”